 Your success is our top priority at the University of Arizona Global Campus (UAGC).
 If you have work experience, previous corporate training, continuing education units, prior school credits, or other non-traditional sources of previous learning, they may be assessed for potential college credit.
 If the credits are not accepted through the official evaluation through the Registrar’s Office, you may request to have them reviewed through Prior Learning Assessment (PLA).
 Students may earn credit through the PLA program in two ways: Sponsored Professional Training and the Experiential Essay.

 Sponsored Professional Training

-Prior learning can be assessed by providing documentation of training content, hours, and a summarization of learning outcomes and application to a Global Campus course.
-In most cases, you will need to document what you've learned.
+If you earned a certificate, completed a course, or have a documented completed training, PLA may be assessed by providing documentation of training content, hours, and a summarization of learning outcomes and application to a UAGC course.
+You will need to document what you've learned in a short Credit Rationale Paper.
 Examples include:

 - Standardized corporate trainings

 Adult learners come to UAGC with a wealth of professional knowledge, and you deserve credit for your expertise.
 Experiential Learning Credits (ELC), earned by writing an Experiential Essay, offer you a convenient way to turn your experience into credits that may be applied to your degree.

 - Review the PLA Information Center in the Learning Resources section of your student portal.